 - The decedent was a Minnesota resident. - The decedent was a nonresident and the estate tax return did not report property with Minnesota situs held in a pass-through entity. - The decedent was a nonresident and the estate tax return did not pay any estate or inheritance tax to another state attributable to property with Minnesota situs held in a pass-through entity.
 Line 14 - Payments Previously Made If you paid Minnesota estate tax before you filed this return, enter the amount you already paid, including any extension payments.
 Line 16 - Penalties The regular due date for filing and paying the Minnesota estate tax return and paying the total estate tax owed is nine months after the decedent's date of death.
 If the return is filed after the extended filing due date or the tax is paid after the regular payment due date, the estate is subject to penalties.
 Late payment.
 A penalty is due if you don't pay the total Minnesota estate tax by the regular payment due date.
 The penalty is 6 percent of the unpaid tax.
 If you file your Minnesota estate tax return after the regular filing due date and you don't pay the tax as reported on your return at the time you file, an additional 5 percent late payment penalty is due on the unpaid tax.
 Late filing.
 If you file after the extended filing due date and you owe tax, you must pay an additional penalty for filing late.
 The late filing penalty is 5 percent of the unpaid tax.
 Extended delinquency.
 An additional penalty is due if the return is not filed within 30 days after the department sends a written demand.
 The penalty is 5 percent of the tax not paid prior to the demand.
 (M.S.
 289A.60, subd.
 2a) Line Instructions (continued) Line 17 - Interest You must pay interest on any unpaid tax and penalty from the regular due date until the total is paid.
 Interest accrues even if the deadline for filing the return or paying the tax has been extended.
 The rate of interest may change from year to year.
-The interest rate is 5 percent for 2020.
+The interest rate is 8 percent for 2024 and 8 percent for 2025.
 (M.S.
 270C.40) To determine the interest to enter on line 17, complete Worksheet C on page 3 of Form M706.
 (M.S.
 289A.55) Line 18 - Amount Due If the estate owes Minnesota estate tax, penalty, or interest, you may pay electronically or by check.
-See Payment Options on page 2.
+See Making a Payment on page 2.
 Line 20 - To Request Direct Deposit of Refund If you want the refund on line 19 to be directly deposited into the estate's checking or savings account, enter the routing and account numbers.
 You must use an account not associated with any foreign banks.
+You can find your bank's routing number and account number on the bottom of your check.
 The routing number must have nine digits.